UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

 	* Generally, there will be only female/male politicians, but do not make the assumption that there will be.
 	* These counts will update as the global filter changes
 	* When a bar is selected, it should be darkened
+    * Include a label for `Gender` for the y-axis in the top-left

 5. **Scatter plot**